One of the popular cars in Assetto Corsa Competizione now has the latest Evo package, and here is what you need to know to get the most out of it.

 McLaren launched the Evo version of the 720s GT3 in February 2023 to upgrade the original car for GT3 customer racing teams.
 The car features multiple aerodynamic, suspension and reliability upgrades as part of this package.

-Here at Coach Dave Academy, our team of professional drivers and engineers already have developed high-quality qualifying and race-trim setups for this car, all of which you can get as a part of our ACC setup subscription or as the latest setup package dedicated to the McLaren 720s GT3 Evo.
+Here at Coach Dave Academy, our team of professional drivers and engineers have developed high-quality qualifying and race-trim setups for this car, all of which you can get as a part of our ACC setup subscription or as part of the Coach Dave Delta subscription.

 The Basic Car Characteristics